 Structured investment vehicles ("SIVs") are unconsolidated entities that issue various capital notes and debt instruments to fund the purchase of assets.
 While the Company does not sponsor or serve as asset manager to any unconsolidated SIVs, the Company does serve as investment advisor to certain unconsolidated money market funds ("the Funds") that have investments in securities issued by SIVs.
 In the second half of fiscal 2007, widespread illiquidity in the commercial paper market led to market value declines and rating agency downgrades of many securities issued by SIVs, some of which were held by the Funds.
-As a result, the Company purchased at amortized cost approximately \$900 million of such securities from the Funds during fiscal 2007 and \$217 million of such securities during the first quarter of fiscal 2008.
-During the first quarter of fiscal 2008, the Company recorded losses of \$187 million on these securities.
-The carrying value of the purchased securities still held by the Company as of February 29, 2008 was \$588 million.
+As a result, the Company purchased at amortized cost approximately \$900 million of such securities from the Funds during fiscal 2007 and \$217 million of such securities during the first half of fiscal 2008.
+During the quarter and six month period ended May 31, 2008, the Company recorded losses of \$86 million and \$273 million, respectively, on these securities.
+The carrying value of the purchased securities still held by the Company as of May 31, 2008 was \$503 million.
 Such positions are reflected at fair value, and presented in Financial instruments owned-Corporate and other debt in the condensed consolidated statements of financial condition.
-Subsequent to February 29, 2008, the Company has not purchased additional securities from the Funds.
+Subsequent to May 31, 2008, the Company has not purchased additional securities from the Funds.
 The Company has no obligation to purchase any additional securities from the Funds in the future.
-The Funds continue to have investments in securities issued by SIVs, with an aggregate face value of \$3.6 billion as of February 29, 2008 compared with \$8.2 billion as of November 30, 2007.
+The Funds continue to have investments in securities issued by SIVs, with an aggregate face value of \$1.3 billion as of May 31, 2008 compared with \$8.2 billion as of November 30, 2007.